michelp/metagration/README.md

     --------
           1

-This creates a new revision `1`.
+This creates a new script with revision `1`.
 The function `metagration.new_script(up[, down])` expands the up and down code into dynamically created plpgsql functions.
 Once the script is created, it can then be run with `metagration.run()`